awisniewski21/garbled-circuit/README.md

 using
 [Yao's garbled circuit](https://en.wikipedia.org/wiki/Garbled_circuit)
 protocol.
 It has been started on November 2018 for the Privacy Engineering course of Imperial College London (CO408) and refactored on November 2020.
+It was forked and amended to support an application to private set intersection (PSI) by AJ Wisniewski in February 2022.

 In our model, two parties Alice and Bob compute a function on their inputs without sharing the value of their inputs with the opposing party.
 Alice is